root-project/web/blog/_posts/2014-05-31-rainbow-color-map.md

 %}

 The rainbow color map is named that way because it goes through all the rainbow's colors.
-The lower values are in the beep blue range and the higher values in the reds.
+The lower values are in the deep blue range and the higher values in the reds.
 In between it passes trough light blue green, yellow, orange ...
 It is used as a default in many visualization systems since it is easy to calculate (it is a linear interpolation between (0,0,255) and (255,0,0) in RGB color space), and because the bright colors are visually appealing.